daviddavis/katello-dev-box-backup/README.md

 vagrant up
 ```

-"That's it‽" you ask.
+"That's it‽" you say.
 Yup, that's it!